mikeizbicki/cmc-csci145-math166/README.md

 1. The material is intrinsically hard
     1. Very few people find linear algebra, statistics and programming to ALL be easy subjects, and this class combines them all
-    1. There's a reason people who understand this material get paid $200k+ salaries at FAANG
+    1. There's a reason people who understand this material get paid big salaries at FAANG

+       This class should help you with machine learning questions for technical interviews

 1. You will have to read the required references.
     Not all the material will be covered in lectures,